Josip Frank: Political career

 One of the most important characteristics of the Frank's followers was their anti-Serb position.
 After Peter I Karađorđević came to power in Serbia in 1903, Frank's attention increasingly turned to opposing any rapprochement with the Serbs, unlike the majority opinion represented by the Croato-Serbian Coalition.
 In the 1906 election the Party of Rights became the main opposition to the Coalition, and quite a staunch one at that, collaborating with ban Pavao Rauch (1908-1910), who represented the interests of Austria and Hungary, to depose the Coalition because of its "Yugoslav" programme.
 During the Bosnian annexation crisis in 1908, he was the initiator of a persecution of Serbs accused for high treason.
 Frank also played a role in the infamous Friedjung trial of 1909 where it would be proved that the Austrian historian Heinrich Friedjung reproduced libellous claims of treason against the leaders of the Croato-Serbian Coalition.
 Josip Frank carried on Starčević's ideology, and defined Croat identity 'strictly in terms of Serbophobia'.
 He opposed any cooperation between Croats and Serbs, and the historian Aleksa Djilas described him as "a leading anti-Serbian demagogue and the instigator of the persecution of Serbs in Croatia".
 His followers, called Frankovci, were the most ardent Ustashe members.

 Unlike Ante Starčević, that was anticlerical, Frank considered to be useful collaboration with Catholic church in Croatia.

+During the annexation crisis when Austria-Hungary annexed Bosnia and Herzegovina, Frank prepared the formation of the paramilitary unit Croatian National Legion.

-Josip Frank's support for the Austrian court in his fight against the pro-Yugoslav and pro-Serbian forces did not go unopposed within his own party, as in 1908 Mile Starčević led a faction (called Milinovci) to form a splinter Starčević Party of Rights.
+Josip Frank's support for the Austrian court in his fight against the pro-Yugoslav and pro-Serbian forces did not go unopposed within his own party, as in 1908 Mile Starčević led a faction (called the Milinovci) to form a splinter Starčević Party of Rights.
 In 1909 Frank fell terminally ill, and could no longer take active part in politics.
 After that, the party attracted a prominent group of Catholic intellectuals to join them in 1910 and changed their name to Christian-Social Party of Rights.
 In 1911, they reconciled with the Starčević Party of Rights, and merged back into a single Party of Rights.
 Frank lived to witness this, but died shortly thereafter.
 Frank was buried at the Mirogoj Cemetery.